The most famous artworks at the Louvre Museum

 Tips for visiting

-• Plan your visit: The Louvre is vast, so prioritize the art you most want to see.
-The museum’s layout is divided into wings: Denon, Sully, and Richelieu.
+• Plan your visit: The Louvre is vast, so prioritize the art you want to see.
+The museum is divided into wings: Denon, Sully, and Richelieu.

-• Get a map: Pick up a map at the entrance or download the museum’s app to help navigate.
+• Get a map: You can pick up a map at the entrance or download the museum’s app to help you navigate.

 • Avoid crowds: The Mona Lisa attracts huge crowds, so try to visit early or later in the day, or purchase a ticket with hosted access to the Mona Lisa.